 - Item’s Serial or Part Number if applicable

 These details provided by the shipper are used by the importing country’s brokerage department to determine the import duty and the taxes on the goods that form part of the shipping transaction.

-Harmonized Tariff Codes (If Known)
+Harmonised Tariff Codes (If Known)

-Harmonized Tariff Codes are the codes that are used to classify and define internationally traded goods.
+Harmonised Tariff Codes are the codes that are used to classify and define internationally traded goods.
 The shipper needs to provide this information to help the customs department in the clearance of the goods.

-This is a system that is used by the customs authorities across the globe to identify the product so as to determine the duties and taxes.
+This is a system that is used by customs authorities across the globe to identify the product so as to determine the duties and taxes.
 Therefore, providing these details helps to avoid any delays and additional charges.

 Country or Territory of Origin of the Commodity